BLimmie/Scheduler/README.md

 To run the program, run the static void main function in Driver by typing "java Driver".
 The Command-Line interface should then run and you're good to go.

-A few things to note.
-MajorEditor() and CourseEditor() don't have functionality yet (although that's addressed by the program when you attempt to launch those two functions).
-Furthermore, there are no pre-loaded Users in the program, so on the first execution of the program you won't be able to sign into any existing User.
+One thing to note: there are no pre-loaded Users in the program, so on the first execution of the program you won't be able to sign into any existing User.

 Good luck, Commander.